Tsu-gu/appfetch/README.md

 ![image](https://github.com/user-attachments/assets/43a20d4c-8ffb-47a1-8ad7-7a3c115f3e70)

-**I'm only testing this on Ubuntu and it will work on Debian too if it has snap installed.**
+**I'm only testing this on Ubuntu and it will probably work on Debian too**

 If some AppImages aren't launching, install `libfuse2t64` via your package manager.
 A lot of them still rely on the outdated FUSE library.